-Integrate through the use of Google Analytics Custom Variables - this is the choice if you are using the ga.js Google Analytics Classic version of tracking.
+Integrate through the use of Google Analytics Custom Variables - this is the choice if you are using the Google Analytics Classic tracking (ga.js).
 In that case you need to select one of the five available Google Analytics slots.

 Integrate through the use of Google Analytics Custom Dimensions - this is the option needed if you are using the Google Analytics Universal tracking (analytics.js).
 In that case, you need to first create inside your Analytics account the Dimension you would like to use here.

-After setting up this integration, the test data will start appearing inside Google Analytics as follows :
+After setting up this integration, the test data will start appearing inside Google Analytics as follows.

 If you are using the ga.js tracking and therefore the custom variables, the data will be visible in two locations:

-On each pageview of a tested page we also send an event to google analytics.
-You can find those under Content/Events inside your Google Analytics.
+On each pageview of a tested page we also send an event to Google Analytics.
+You can find those under Content --> Events inside your Google Analytics.
 You can use the events to see reports of how many times a variation has been seen (not just by how many visitors).

 If you are using the Universal Analytics tracking method and therefore the Custom Dimensions, you can use the custom dimensions inside custom reports or inside segments (to filter standard reports).